How to make tender, juicy pork skewers on the grill, the griddle or in the oven.

 Pork Skewer Marinades

-- Marinate the cubed pork to flavor its surface.
+- Marinating the cubed pork flavors its surface.

-- Keep the meat in the marinade for at least 1 hour and as long as overnight.
+- Keep the meat in the marinade bowl or bag for at least 1 hour and as long as overnight.

 - For grilled pork skewers avoid marinades that include too much sugar or other sweeteners as they will easily burn once in contact with the hot surface of the grill, grill pan or griddle.